Program

 University of Sydney

 I have been working on the conservation of threatened species for over twenty-five years both in Australia and overseas.
-I am currently the Senior Research Manager for the Australasian Wildlife Genomics Group in the Faculty of Science.
+I am currently a Professor for the Australasian Wildlife Genomics Group in the Faculty of Science.
 I have been working with the Save the Tasmanian Devil Program for the past ten years; in addition to other species such as orange-bellied parrots, koalas, bilbies, and woylies.
 Working closely with both my academic and conservation management partners my vision is to create a conservation legacy for Australia by changing the way we integrate science, management and policy; to proactively promote species’ resilience in the face of a changing world.
 We are achieving this by developing better tools and technologies to integrate molecular genetics into real-time conservation management decisions.

 Structural Biology